Wulfsbach/liri-bot-app/README.md

+About

 Liri is a Languange Interpretation and Recognition Interface.
 LIRI is also a command line node application that takes in parameters and then gives back data.

 Commands

-The following commands are used to interact with the Liri Bot.
+The following commands are used to interact with the Liri Bot:

 my-tweets